-- Attending the initial meeting with the respondent, the DLP and the Bishop in order to support them; - Keeping them informed of the progress of their case; - Directing them to counselling and support as necessary; - Helping the respondent access both civil and canon law advice; - Considering the respondent's wishes in regard to a pastoral response by the Church to their family; - Identifying with the respondent any therapeutic or other needs they have, and suggesting how these may be best met; - Recording any meetings or contact they have with the respondent and passing on relevant information to the DLP, as appropriate.
+- Attending the initial meeting with the respondent, the DLP and the Bishop in order to support them; - Keeping the respondent informed of the progress of their case; - Help direct the Respondent to counselling and support as necessary; - Helping the respondent access both civil and canon law advice; - Considering the respondent's wishes in regard to a pastoral response by the Church to their family; - Identifying with the respondent any therapeutic or other needs they have, and suggesting how these may be best met; - Recording any meetings or contact they have with the respondent and passing on relevant information to the DLP, as appropriate. - Uphold the seven standards in practice and behaviour. - Advisors should be particularly alert to the sense of isolation and vulnerability that a respondent may experience.